Summer, Heat & Your Home’s Foundation

 This goes to show that subtle signs can point to more serious problems, and the longer you delay a foundation repair, the more challenging and costly the repair can become.

 Tips to Prevent Foundation Problems

 It may seem odd to water a concrete foundation, but watering the soil around your home for 15-20 minutes on a hot day can keep the soil wet, thus preventing it from drying out.
 Watering the soil is an inexpensive solution to a costly problem.
 When you water, make sure to do it early in the morning or in the early evening when the moisture can sink into the soil rather than evaporating into the air.

 You will also want to remove any trees or large bushes near the foundation that can damage the concrete as the roots grow and dig deeper through the soil.
 Not only can the roots cause damage, but the amount of moisture they consume can also dry out the soil beneath the surface.

 You will also want to make sure that your drain pipes are positioned to deposit rainfall away from the structure.
-If your foundation is not properly waterproofed, too much rain or watering can result in pooling water, wet walls, and the growth of mold and mildew.
+If your foundation is not properly waterproofed, too much rain or watering can result in pooling water, wet walls and the growth of mold and mildew.

 When to Call the Foundation Repair Professionals

 It is advisable to contact a foundation repair specialist as soon as you suspect damage to your foundation.
 Every day you delay is a day that the damage can spread throughout the foundation.
-And foundations will continue to sink until they settle upon soil that can support it again.
+And foundations will continue to sink until they settle upon a patch of soil that can support it again.
 The deeper it goes, the more unstable the structure will become.